All the World's a Stage | Summary and Questions & Answers Class 11 by Suraj Bhatt

 Answer:

 The poet compares the world to a stage because he considers all men and women like the actors of a drama.
-These actors perform their different roles here in this stage and leave this worldly stage one day.
+These actors perform their different roles here on this stage and leave this worldly stage one day.

 CLICK HERE 👇 TO SELECT CHAPTERS